Katsufumi Miyamoto

-Katsufumi Miyamoto (宮本勝文, Miyamoto Katsufumi) (born March 19, 1966 in Osaka Prefecture) is a former Japanese rugby union player and coach.
+Katsufumi Miyamoto (宮本勝文, Miyamoto Katsufumi) (born March 19, 1966, in Osaka Prefecture) is a Japanese former rugby union player and coach.
 He played as flanker.

 Career

 Miyamoto first started his career playing for the team of Osaka Institute of Technology (currently: Joshou Gakuen High School) and then, for Doshisha University.

 In 1988, he started to play for Sanyo.
 Since his amateur days, he took part at the 1987 and 1991 Rugby World Cups with his powerful breakthrough strength as weapon.
 However, the achievements of the domestic teams, including the university period, ended in second place at the highest, and in his active period he was nicknamed The Battle General of Trouble (悲運の闘将, Hiun no Tōshō), especially in the Japan Company Rugby Football Championship final against Kobe Steel, where in the second half, the match finished in a draw after the Kobe Steel winger Ian Williams scored a try.
 Miyamoto's regretful expression left a strong impression on the rugby fans nationwide with the then coach, Katsumi Miyaji.

 Later, Miyaji and Miyamoto continued to play against Kobe Steel, but Sanyo lost.

 Lastly, during the 1994 Japan Company Rugby Football Championship final in January, Miyamoto retired from playing in the young age of 27 due to a knee injury.

 After retiring, Miyamoto moved to Hong Kong and focused on his company.